New Hampton by Hilton – Ashford Kent

-Bowman Riley was commissioned to amend the design of a new 140-bedroom hotel in Ashford in Kent to meet the design standards of a well known international brand.
+Bowman Riley has been developing the design of a new 140-bedroom hotel in Ashford in Kent to meet the standards of the Hampton by Hilton brand.

 View more of our Hotel Experience